prontog/blog-entries/a_simpler_way_to_create_wireshark_dissectors_in_lua.md

 [Wireshark](https://www.wireshark.org/) is an amazing tool.
 It is open source, works on most major platforms, has powerful capture/display filters, has a strong developer and user communities and it even has an annual [conference](http://sharkfest.wireshark.org/).
 At the company where I work, coworkers are using it daily to analyze packets and troubleshoot our network.
 Personally I don't use Wireshark daily but when I need to troubleshoot the communication between our programs it becomes a valuable tool to have.

-> Did you know: That Wireshark can be used in the command line with the [TShark](https://www.wireshark.org/docs/man-pages/tshark.html) utility?
+### Why (create a tool)

 As I mentioned before, Wireshark has filtering capabilities, which you can use to search for distinctive parts of your message.
 For example, you can use `tcp.port == 9001` to get the communication on port 9001 (source or target).
 This type of filtering works because a *TCP* dissector is installed with Wireshark.
 In the *Protocols* section of the *Preferences* dialog you will find all the available dissectors.

 If you want to filter messages of a protocol with no dissector you can use the frame object.
 For example to look for messages containing the string "EVIL" you can use `frame contains "EVIL"`.
 To be exact, this filter will return all frames containing the string.
 Not the actual messages.
 If for example each frame has 10 messages, then good luck finding them.
 As you can imagine, this can become tiresome and sometimes, give you headaches.

+### How

 A solution is to create a custom dissector your protocol and there are many ways to do so, using the *C API*, the *Lua API*, from a *CORBA IDL* file or using the *Generic Dissector*.
 The last two had their own format for the protocol specification something I wanted to avoid since I had the specs in **CSV** format.
-This left the two APIs, both very flexible and would allow me to use the *CSV* specs.
+This left the two APIs, both very flexible and would allow me to use the CSV specs.
 In the end I chose the *Lua* as an excuse to try out the language.

+#### Preparation

 After going through an [introduction to Lua](http://www.lua.org/pil/contents.html), I searched for a function/module to read a CSV file.
 The standard libraries do not include such a function so I chose Geoff Leyland's [lua-csv](https://github.com/geoffleyland/lua-csv) which had all the features I needed (and more).
 The next part was finding and reading tutorials and examples on Lua Dissectors.
 Here's a list of the ones that helped me most: